ericli3690/terminaltools/README.md

 ask("Enter a non-zero character.", myFilter)
 ```

+Warning: this uses eval().

+Your filter may be named anything, but its argument MUST be called "reply"

-disallow_null is true by default; clear_console on user success and failure are both false by default; success color and failure color are green and red respectively by default
+disallow_null is true by default; clear_console on user success and failure are both false by default; success color and failure color are green and red respectively by default.